-Overactive Bladder: Symptoms, Causes and Treatments
+What is Overactive Bladder Syndrome?
+Symptoms, Causes and Treatment

-What is overactive bladder?
+What is overactive bladder syndrome?

 What are the overactive bladder symptoms?

-Of the four symptoms that define , urinary urgency is generally the most impactful to patients.
+Of the four symptoms that define overactive bladder, urinary urgency is generally the most impactful to patients.
 Doctors separate ‘urge’, the normal sensation to pass urine when the bladder is nearly full, with ‘urgency’, a desperate need to pass urine that cannot be ignored.
-Patients with overactive bladder have many episodes a day of feeling a desperate need to pass urine.
+Patients with have many episodes a day of feeling a desperate need to pass urine.

-As well as urgency, overactive bladder is defined by increased frequency during the day and waking during the night to pass urine – a condition known as Nocturia, which doesn’t involve bedwetting.
+As well as urgency, overactive bladder is defined by increased urinary frequency during the day and waking during the night to pass urine – a condition known as Nocturia, which doesn’t involve bedwetting.

 According to the NHS, it's normal to go to the toilet between four and eight times a day, and once in the night.
 Any more than this could indicate an overactive or irritable bladder.